 LATCH-compatible child restraint systems will be equipped with a rigid bar or a flexible strap on each side.
 Each will have a hook or connector to attach to the lower anchorage and a way to tighten the connection to the anchorage.
-Forward-facing child restraints and 4
+Forward-facing child restraints and some rear-facing child restraints will also be equipped with a tether strap.
+The tether strap will have a hook at the end to attach to the top tether anchorage and a way to tighten the strap after it is attached to the anchorage.
 Center Seat LATCH